 Hearing it from an optometrist one would assume it concerned his visual acuity which refers to how clearly he saw things and whether or not he needed glasses to fix the visual problem.
 But this wasn’t about 20/20 vision.
 My son’s eyes were doing exactly what they should be doing.

 What my son was dealing with was a visual perception problem.
 A problem between what the eyes saw and how the brain translated the information.
 As the optometrist put it, “The hardware is a there but there is a software problem.”

 I witnessed that if a child is unable interpret information correctly, reading, writing, and basic daily tasks may be close to impossible to do!

-Immediately I began working on creating visual perception activities that we could use to help correct this problem.
-It was through these activities and worksheets (and prayer) that we were able to correct the visual perception problems that our son had and train the brain the correctly and effectively make sense of what was seen.
+Immediately I began working on creating visual perception activities that he and I could use to help correct this problem.
+It was through a great deal of prayer and these activities and worksheets that later became the ABCJesusLovesMe Visual Perception Curriculum that we were able to correct the visual perception problems that my son had and to train the brain the to correctly and effectively make sense of what was seen.

 Using M&Ms, instruct the child to place the corresponding M&M's on the correct shape.

 Using candy corn as triangles and candy pumpkins as circles, place the correct candy on the worksheet.